RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

 ## License

-&copy;2024 Ryan Gading Abdullah.
+&copy; 2024 Ryan Gading Abdullah.
 All rights reserved.

 This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) for details.